yen-hnguyen/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Project Description
+This project was created and pulished by [Yen Nguyen](https://github.com/yen-hnguyen).

+This web application allows registered users to shorten long URLs.
+The purpose of a URL shortener is to make a URL more manageable, shareable and customisable.

 ## Final Product

 ### Register/Login Page